On this page

 International law recognises that people at risk of persecution have a legal right to flee their country and seek refuge elsewhere, but does not give them a right to enter a country of which they are not a national.
 Nor do people at risk of persecution have a right to choose their preferred country of protection.

-From 24 March 2012, complementary protection claims will be considered as part of the Protection visa assessment process.
+From 24 March 2012, complementary protection claims have been considered as part of the protection visa assessment process.
 Complementary protection is the term used to describe a category of protection for people who are not refugees but cannot be returned to their home country, in line with Australia’s international obligations, because there is a real risk that the person will suffer certain types of harm.

 See: Fact Sheet 61a – Complementary Protection